davidgiven/fluxengine/doc/using.md

   FluxEngine is currently limited to reading only the first floppy image in a D88 file.

-  In addition, it only supports a limited subset of D88 features and will reject files not in that subset.
+  The D88 reader should be used with the `ibm` profile and will override most encoding parameters on a track-by-track basis.

   - `<filename.ldbs>`